supergermy/ProteinSketch/README.md

 # Usage

-ProteinSketch adds a ProteinSketch2AI `.ps2ai` interface to RFdiffusion.
 The `.ps2ai` file is JSON-formatted internally.
 The main entry point is still RFdiffusion's inference script, and designs are conditioned through the existing `inference.sketch_input` option.

-## ProteinSketch2AI input
+## ProteinSketch input

-ProteinSketch2AI `.ps2ai` files can contain three major sections:
+The input file `.ps2ai` contains three major sections in JSON format:

 - `targets`: target PDB and optional hotspot residues for binder design
 - `backbones`: sketched backbone PDB for partial diffusion